Americas · North America · Caribbean · Latin America

 High Complexity

 United States: The world's most complex crypto regulatory environment.
-No single national license exists.
-FinCEN MSB registration is mandatory for all crypto businesses at the federal level, but each of the 48+ states with Money Transmitter License (MTL) requirements operates independently.
+No single national licence exists.
+FinCEN MSB registration is mandatory for all crypto businesses at the federal level, but each of the 48+ states with Money Transmitter Licence (MTL) requirements operates independently.
 New York's BitLicense alone takes 12–24 months and costs USD 5,000 in fees (plus hundreds of thousands in legal and compliance costs).
 Full 50-state coverage requires USD 2M–10M+.

 Canada: Far more accessible than the US.
 FINTRAC MSB registration is free, takes 4–8 weeks, and applies nationally.
-However, comprehensive AML/KYC policies, transaction monitoring, and reporting obligations under PCMLTFA are mandatory from day one.
+However, complete AML/KYC policies, transaction monitoring, and reporting obligations under PCMLTFA are mandatory from day one.
 Quebec (AMF) and British Columbia may require additional provincial registrations.
 A credible, low-cost North American base.

 Tier 2 — Balanced: BVI & Cayman Islands